If you’re looking for colloquialism examples, then you’re in the right place.

-A teenager might use the word “swag” or “sick” to describe something that meets their approval, while older age groups in the same region typically won’t.
+A teenager might use an American slang word like “swag” or “sick” to describe something that meets their approval, while older age groups in the same region typically won’t.

-But a teenager is just as likely to use the word “pop” instead of cola, or “biscuit” instead of cookie if the people in their region do the same.
+But a teenager is just as likely to use the slang phrase “pop” instead of cola, or “biscuit” instead of cookie if the people in their region do the same.